 Britains Super Deetail SAS

 These guys are the same figures as the modern British Paras.
 The only difference is the uniform that they are wearing.
 The paras wear a green uniform with red berets, and these guys have a browner suit and a grey beret.
 The poses are all well sculpted and display a nice level of action.
 Unfortunately there are only 4 poses in the set.
 The paras relased an additional 4 poses, but those are really hard to find, not to mention tha they are terribly expensive.
-Probably not something I am going to add to my collection.
+Probably not something I am going to get to add to my collection ever.

 I don't really have any info about the manufacturer of the OWN figures.
 The figures are made in China, but nowadays that does not mean that the firm behind them is Chinese.
 From what I can tell, they have also manufactured a couple other sets, all related to Chinese conflicts, so maybe they do have a strong Chinese connection.
 I have not been able to locate a web site or any ecommerce presence.
 I bought these guys through eBay, but my impression is that the guy who sold them is a reseller.
 So if you happen to have any more info about this firm please go ahead and let us know in the comments section.

 These figures are actually fairly nice.
 They represent the early divisions which were equipped with German equipment and were overall better trained and more effective.
 The sculpting is fairly good both in terms of the poses and the level of detail.
 There are only two things that I did not like that much.
 First was the price.
 At $2.25 a piece they are above the average for new production plastic figures.
 The second was that they come in multiple sections and you have to spend a good amount of time putting them together and finding the right glue for the job.

 OWN Chinese Infantry - Part II